 All that is recorded is an email address and information for billing along with some anonymous statistical data.
 For example, this can include crash reports, statistical and performance data, and other similar stats.

-We were able to watch content from US YouTube with ease, although this is probably the simplest block to navigate.
+We were also able to watch content from US YouTube with ease, although this is probably the simplest block to navigate.
 We also had no trouble accessing BBC iPlayer – in our tests from three locations in the UK, each one was successful.
 We also had success with Disney+ and US Amazon Prime – a full house, then.

 Overall, Surfshark is a seriously competent streaming VPN, and we highly recommend it for getting the most out of your subscriptions.(opens in new tab)